3 Reasons Why Follow-Up Doctors Appointment Are Important

-I often get questions from patients about why they need to follow up as often as they do.
-In fact, my own family members often remark they don’t want to follow up so often and assume this is done just to line their provider’s pockets.
+I often get questions from patients about why they need make a follow-up doctors appointment as often as they do.
+In fact, my own family says that follow up visits are only beneficial for the provider’s pocket.
 This couldn’t be further from the truth.

 Some medications need to be monitored closely to make sure they don’t cause problems.
 For example, warfarin (also known as Coumadin) is a common blood thinner used to prevent or treat blood clots.
 Frequent laboratory monitoring is needed to make sure the warfarin dose is correct.
 If the dose is too low, there is an increased risk for blood clots; if the dose is too high, there is an increased risk of bleeding.

 Make Sure Your Health Plan is Effective

 Another reason for a follow-up doctors appointment is to make sure a treatment is effective.
 For instance, one of the most common reasons for follow-up is blood pressure monitoring.
 By monitoring your blood pressure from home we can get an idea of what your daily blood pressure looks like.
 But what we really want to make sure is that your home blood pressure cuff is accurate.

 Therefore, if you can bring your cuff into the clinic, we can test it’s accuracy.
 The last thing we want to do is to base our treatment decisions on bad information.
 For example, if your cuff is too big, it could falsely lower your blood pressure and make us think we have your blood pressure in good control.
 When in reality, your pressure is too high, increasing your risk of kidney, heart, and blood vessel damage.

 You Should Be Able to Tolerate Your Health Plans